We may get commissions for purchases made through links in this post.

 “I’ve had Max since he was six weeks old,” says Elizabeth Jones, a computer graphics specialist in Mesa, Arizona.
 She chose the white with gray Manx kitty because he was so playful and affectionate.
 Over the past 15 years, Max never met a stranger.
 “He’d always come right up to get in your lap, make himself comfortable, and just rub himself on your face,” she says.

-"There's now a pretty well understood syndrome referred to as Canine Cognitive Dysfunction which basically represents a loss of memory and learning, or a reduction in learning memory," says Dr. Benjamin Hart, a veterinary behaviorist at University of California-Davis.
-He says that dogs, similarly to people suffering from Alzheimer's disease, develop a beta amyloid pathology in the brain.
+“There’s now a pretty well-understood syndrome referred to as Canine Cognitive Dysfunction which basically represents a loss of memory and learning or a reduction in learning memory,” says Dr. Benjamin Hart, a veterinary behaviorist at the University of California, Davis.
+He adds that dogs, similarly to people suffering from Alzheimer’s disease, develop a beta-amyloid pathology in the brain.
 This is a starch-like protein that becomes waxy once deposited in the tissues.

 Max’s veterinarian was conducting one of the first scientific surveys of cats suffering from cognitive dysfunction.
 “I started the study two years ago, and have since looked at 155 cats aged 11 to 21 years old,” says Dr. Moffat.

 “You’re more likely to see it in 15-year-old and older cats,” says Gary Landsberg, DVM, a behaviorist in Thornhill, Ontario.
 He authored one of the first research papers on cats that concluded, in part, that as many as 80 percent of cats he sees that are over the age of 16 show signs of senility.
 “Some of the brain changes in [these cats] are similar to those seen in the early stages of human Alzheimer’s,” he says.
 Like the affected humans, cats with cognitive dysfunction also have deposits of amyloid material in the brain.